 Yeah, it's so fucked up, I don't really even know how to engage with it.

-I really am blown away that these people with the Constitution in their fucking pockets are looking up at General Flynn, say, obvious bullshit about nothing and thinking, I want to overthrow democracy for that.
+I really am blown away that these people with the Constitution in their fucking pockets are looking up at General Flynn say obvious bullshit about nothing and thinking, I want to overthrow democracy for that.

-But they don't have the people that live in those cities.
+They have the Congress, they have most of the courts, and they have most of the cities, but they don't have the people that live in those cities.

-Maintain their control through election fraud, and they know that.
+They've maintained their control through election fraud, and they know that.

 Victory.